luismarcelino/freguesias/README.md

     $this->call('FreguesiasSeeder');
     $this->command->info('Seeded the freguesias!');

-You may now run the seeder and fill the 'freguesias' table with the artisan migrate command:
+You may now run the seeder and fill the `freguesias` table with the artisan migrate command:

     $ php artisan migrate --seed